 Podcast Guest Recording: Zencastr

 Last but certainly not least is software for recording podcast guest interviews.
 I personally love recording interviews in Zencastr.
-I’ve recorded on a few different platforms, and Zencastr, by far, has been the most reliable.
-In the almost 2 years that I have used it, I have only had one glitch.
+I’ve recorded on a few different platforms, and Zencastr has been, by far, the most reliable.
+In the almost 2 years I have used it, I have had only one glitch.
 Outside of that, it records quality audio (even when guests don’t have a microphone or headphones), and the video quality is incredible.

-Wrap-Up of the Best Podcast Tools for Mom Podcasters
+Wrap-Up of the Best Podcast Tools for Podcasting Business Owners

-There are many podcasting tools, software, and equipment available, but it doesn’t have to be overwhelming to find the best ones for you.
-The tools listed are tried and true by myself and other mom podcasters.
+There are many podcasting tools, software, and equipment available, but finding the best ones for you doesn’t have to be overwhelming.
+The tools listed are tried and true by me and other entrepreneur podcasters.
 Don’t feel like you have to go with everything on this list, especially if you have some tools that have been working for you already.
-I recommend first looking at where your gaps are in your podcast launch and management process and starting with what you actually need.
+I recommend first identifying the gaps in your podcast launch and management process and starting with what you actually need.

 This blog post may contain affiliate links for products and services I personally use and love.
 If you click one of the links and make a purchase, I may earn a commission at no additional cost to you.
 Also, as an Amazon Associate, I earn a commission from qualifying purchases.